opentelekomcloud-docs/image-management-service/dev_guide/source/common_scenarios/queries_details_about_an_image.rst

 #.
 Refer to "Querying Image Details (Native OpenStack API)" in *Image Management Service API Reference* for parameter descriptions and response details.

-   For details about status codes for request exceptions, see :ref:`Status Codes <en-us_topic_0124290300>`.
+   For details about status codes for request errors, see :ref:`Status Codes <en-us_topic_0124290300>`.